2014 UEFA Champions League final: Team selection

 The only player suspended from the final was Real Madrid's Xabi Alonso, who picked up his third booking of the competition in the second leg of the semi-final.
 In his place, Carlo Ancelotti selected German midfielder Sami Khedira, who himself had only recently returned from injury.
 Pepe was also left out of the starting XI, with 21-year-old French centre-back Raphaël Varane playing instead.
 Real Madrid's front three of Cristiano Ronaldo, Gareth Bale and Karim Benzema were originally doubtful for the match, but all three overcame injuries to start the match.

 Atlético captain Gabi returned from a one-match European suspension, while striker Diego Costa was included in the starting line-up, having undergone horse placenta treatment for a hamstring injury suffered in the last league match the previous Saturday.
-However, despite initial optimism, midfielder Arda Turan did not recover in time after suffering an injury in the same game.
+However, despite initial optimism, key player Arda Turan did not recover in time after suffering an injury in the same game.